Prathamesh-chougale-17/native-wind-tanstack-orpc-template/README.md

 # Native Wind — RBAC App Template

-A concise, user-friendly overview of the app: what it does, key features, the technology stacks that power it, and a simple architecture diagram (Mermaid).
-This README is written for product folks, designers, and general users who want a high-level picture.
+A cross-platform app template demonstrating Role-Based Access Control (RBAC) using Expo (React Native), React, TanStack Query, ORPC, Better-Auth, and MongoDB.

 ---

-## What this app does (short)
+## What this app does

 This template demonstrates Role-Based Access Control (RBAC) across a cross-platform app.
 It supports three roles: